Best of Sri Lanka

 Full Day Itinerary: Enjoy breakfast at your hotel before departing for Kandy.
-Enroute, visit the Dambulla Cave Temples, built by King Walagambahu in the 1st century BC.
-Dambulla is the most impressive of Sri Lanka’s cave temples, consisting of a complex of five caves with over 2000 square meters of painted walls and ceilings and is the largest area of paintings found in the world.
+En route, visit the Dambulla Cave Temples, built by King Walagambahu in the 1st century BC.
+Dambulla is the most impressive of Sri Lanka’s cave temples.
+Consisting of a complex of five caves with over 2000 square meters of painted walls and ceilings is the largest area of paintings found in the world.
 The caves contain over 150 images of the Buddha of which the largest is the colossal figure of the Buddha carved out of rock and spanning 14 meters.

 Later continue to Kandy, the last capital of the Sri Lankan kings, where many of the legends, traditions and folklore are still lovingly kept alive.
 Drive around the Kandy Lake built by the last Sinhala king, King Sri Wickrama Rajasinghe in 1806.

 Sri Lanka’s natural sapphire and other precious and semi-precious stones are world famous.
-Visit a gem museum and lapidary, where you will learn about the ancient mining techniques, and also see the jewelers at work.
-This evening, you will witness a traditional Kandyan cultural dance show, and perhaps witness some dancers walking on hot coals and fire!
+Visit a gem museum and lapidary, to learn about the ancient mining techniques, and also see the jewelers at work.
+This evening, witness a traditional Kandyan cultural dance show!

 Day 7: Kandy & Nuwara Eliya

-Accommodations: 2 nights The Grand Hotel, Nuwara Eliya.
-Included meals: Breakfast, lunch box & dinner.
+2 nights The Grand Hotel, Nuwara Eliya.
+Breakfast, box lunch & dinner.

 - Visit Sri Dalada Maligawa (Temple of the Sacred Tooth Relic), a UNESCO World Heritage Site